grantsrb/cogmtc/README.md

         if true, the training will skip phase 0 and go straight to phase 1 or 2 (depending on the value of `second_phase`).
         Defaults to false.
+    "pre_rand": bool
+        if true, uses random labels for language pretrainings.
+Currently only implemented for English count words.
+Only applies during phase 0.
     "first_phase": int (0, 1 or 2)
         this determines if the model will be trained with language, actions, or both during the first phase of the training.